Ansheel9/P2-Continous-Control-DeepRL/README.md

-# Train a double-joint Robotic Arm
+# Train a double-jointed Robotic Arm

 ---